w35l3y/hassio-addons/cloudflare_tunnel/README.md

 2. Add new repository ( https://github.com/w35l3y/hassio-addons )<br />

 - Click Supervisor > Add-ons Store<br />
-- Click on the dots button at the top right side and then Repositories<br />
+- Click on the 3-dots button at the top right side and then Repositories<br />
 - Copy and paste https://github.com/w35l3y/hassio-addons and then press Add<br />

 3. Install add-on ( Cloudflare Tunnel )<br />